 Law enforcement points to the fact that traffickers represent every social, ethnic, and racial group and are not only men—women run many established rings.

 Cases have even revealed that traffickers are not necessarily always strangers to or casual acquaintances of the victims.
 Traffickers can be family members, intimate partners, and long-time friends of the victims.

-With all these variables in finding the perpetrators, law enforcement is increasingly looking for tools to help this lucrative and subversive crime.
+With all these variables in finding the perpetrators, law enforcement is increasingly looking for tools to help prevent this lucrative and subversive crime.

-One tool is the Internet, which provides traffickers with the unprecedented ability to exploit a greater number of victims and advertise services across geographic areas.
+One tool is the internet, which provides traffickers with the unprecedented ability to exploit a greater number of victims and advertise services across geographic areas.
 It is also a way to recruit victims, especially unsuspecting and vulnerable youth.

 “Every online communication between traffickers, ‘johns,’ and their victims reveals potentially actionable information for anti-trafficking investigators.”

 The study noted the potential for integrating human experts and computer-assisted technologies like AI to detect trafficking online.

 Similar research conducted at Carnegie Mellon University looked at how low-level traffickers and organized transnational criminal networks used web sites like Craigslist and Backpage to advertise their victims.
 The researchers developed AI-based tools to find patterns in the hundreds of millions of online ads and help recover victims and find the bad actors.

 In February, the United Nations held a two-day conference focused on using AI to end modern slavery.